-Policy-based email archiving allows IT managers to more easily manage large email archives.
+Policy-based email archiving enables IT managers to manage large email archives easier.

 Email archiving services take on greater significance as companies strive to meet regulatory compliance.
 Preservation of business-related email is a mandate for companies in highly regulated industries such as financial services, government and healthcare.

-Recent federal regulations passed by the U.S. Congress -- such as the Dodd-Frank Act, Federal Rules of Civil Procedure (FRCP), HIPAA and the Gramm-Leach-Bliley Act -- place stringent requirements on how long an email is retained and the security measures surrounding it.
+Federal regulations passed by the U.S. Congress, such as the Dodd-Frank Act, Federal Rules of Civil Procedure (FRCP), HIPAA and the Gramm-Leach-Bliley Act, place stringent requirements on how long an email is retained and the security measures surrounding it.
 Certain sections of FRCP, for example, require archived email to be preserved on write-once, read-many media to ensure data can't be altered or deleted.

-An email archive is a necessity in organizations with hundreds or perhaps thousands of mailboxes, enabling a virtual paper trail to find email messages under subpoena for e-discovery or other litigation proceedings.
+An email archive is a necessity in organizations with hundreds or perhaps thousands of mailboxes, creating a virtual record to find email messages under subpoena for e-discovery or other litigation proceedings.

 These regulations do not necessarily require that each email be archived.
 Spam and an employee's personal email correspondence typically are exempt.
 Nonetheless, any documents considered germane to the company's business activity could be subject to litigation requests under federal or state laws.

 Email archiving to aid storage management

 Archiving historical email correspondence has implications on storage capacity.
 Reducing the number of electronic messages stored on the mail server enables organizations to reclaim capacity on the production server.
 Another benefit is shorter backup times.